josunoid/nginx-load-balancer/deploy-nginx-load-balancer-and-nginx-exporter.md

 # Overview Load Balancing
 Load balance HTTP traffic across web or application server groups, with several algorithms and advanced features like slow-start and session persistence.
-Load balancing across multiple application instances is a commonly used technique for optimizing resource utilization, maximizing throughput, reducing latency, and ensuring fault‑tolerant configurations
+Load balancing across multiple application instances is a commonly used technique for optimizing resource utilization, maximizing throughput, reducing latency, and ensuring fault‑tolerant configurations[^1].

 ## Proxying HTTP Traffic to a Group of Servers
 To start using NGINX Open Source to load balance HTTP traffic to a group of servers, first you need to define the group with the upstream directive.
 The directive is placed in the http context.